breatheco-de/python-flask-api-tutorial/.breathecode/exercises/07.2-finish-post-todo/README.md

 ## `07.2` Finish the POST /todos

-Now, if we want to finish the post, we have to do two specific actions:
+Now... if we want to finish the post, we have to do two specific actions:

 1. Decode the request.data to convert it into a real python dictionary.
 2. Add the dictionary into the list of todos.
 3. Return the new list of todos.

-To decode any json string into a real python object we can use this function:
+To decode any json string into a real python object, we can use this function:

 ```python
 import json